A drywall ceiling with various objects hanging from it

 The weight capacity of your drywall ceiling mainly depends on two crucial factors: the thickness of the drywall used and the size of the ceiling joists.
 The standard thickness for residential drywall is half an inch, while ceiling joists can range from 2×6 inches to 2×12 inches.

-See also How to Safely Mount Tv Over Fireplace
+See also How to Hang a Tv Mount on Brick

 Additionally, the spacing of the joists and their material play a role in determining the weight limit.
 Generally, joists spaced 16 inches apart can hold more weight than those spaced 24 inches apart.
 Furthermore, the type of joist you have can determine the amount of weight capacity it can support.
 For example, aluminum joists can hold less weight than steel.